 There are some misconceptions about dementia.
-It is often referred to as a specific disease, but in reality, it is not one disease, but an overarching term that covers many diseases.
+It is often referred to as a specific disease, but in reality, it is not one disease but an overarching term that covers many conditions.

 What is Dementia?

 Dementia is a general term that covers when an individual has abnormal changes to the brain.

 These changes cause various symptoms such as memory loss, inability to solve problems, and difficulty with other thinking.

 These difficulties begin to interfere with daily life.
 These changes can impact feelings and behaviours, which has implications for relationships.